lakshita-03/TransactIQ/index.md

 **TransactIQ** is a data-driven project analyzing and forecasting India’s transition to a cashless economy through UPI adoption.
 Using real data sets (NPCI, RBI, World Bank), exploring trends, patterns, and future predictions of digital payments in India.

+**Unified Payments Interface (UPI)** is a system that enables multiple bank accounts to be linked to a single mobile app, allowing for easy fund transfers, merchant payments, and peer-to-peer transactions.
+It was launched as a pilot by NPCI with 21 member banks on 11th April 2016 in Mumbai, inaugurated by Dr. Raghuram G. Rajan, then RBI Governor.
+Soon after, banks started releasing UPI-enabled apps on the Google Play Store.

 ## Table of Contents
   1. Project Overview
   2. Data Sources